lcurry/camel-webhdfs/README.md

 Default Logic
 =============
 The logic used for path is as follows:
  * 'path' as-is if included in client request.
+Append 'path' to the end of 'default.data.dir' configured on the webhdfs endpoint.
- * If no 'path' header specified, set path value to be 'defaultDataDir' configured on webhdfs endpoint.
+ * If no 'path' header specified, set path value to be 'default.data.dir' configured on webhdfs endpoint.

 The logic used for correlation key is as follows:
  * If no 'key' header specified, use 'path' header for correlation key.
  * If 'key' is included by client in request, append the 'path' property to this 'key' to arrive at final 'key' value.
- * If no 'path' header or key specified, set key value to be 'defaultDataDir' configured on webhdfs endpoint.

 More Examples
 =============